elmish/Elmish.WPF/TUTORIAL.md

 #### Theory behind `mapModel` and `mapMsg`

 A binding in Elmish.WPF is represented by an instance of type `Binding<'model, 'msg>`.
-It is a functor in both type parameters.
-More specifically,
+It is a profunctor, which means that
-- it is a contravariant functor in `'model`, and `mapModel` is the corresponding mapping function for this functor; and
+- it is a contravariant functor in `'model` with `mapModel` as the corresponding mapping function for this functor and
-- it is a covariant functor in `'msg`, and `mapMsg` is the corresponding mapping function for this functor.
+- it is a covariant functor in `'msg` with `mapMsg` as the corresponding mapping function for this functor.

 Additional resources
 --------------------